TWiStErRob/twisterrob.github.io/_projects/screenjunkies.md

  * fast loading
  * don't hammer their website with constant scraping

-Possible future improvements, which out of scope for now:
+Possible future improvements, which are out of scope for now:

  * Show schedule calendar to visually show when each show has a new episode, like a desktop calendar.
  * Episode times to be able to display ["this week", "last week", "this month" type lists](https://www.youtube.com/feed/subscriptions).